firebase/quickstart-unity/crashlytics/testapp/readme.md

         Firebase project from the console.
-      - For further details please refer to the [general instructions](https://firebase.google.com/docs/android/setup) which describes how to configure a Firebase application for Android.
+      - For further details please refer to the [general instructions](https://firebase.google.com/docs/android/setup) page which describes how to configure a Firebase application for Android.
   - Select `File > Open Project` menu item.
     - If Unity Hub appears, click `Add`.
 Otherwise click `Open`.
     - Navigate to this sample project directory `testapp` in the file dialog and